damiendherret/ToneWheelSine/README.md

 - the octave's octave (15th)
 - the octave's octave's third (17th)
 - the octave's octave's fifth (19th)
-- and another octave
+- and another octave (22th)

-For each harmonics, user can fine tune (or detune) the phase with the first ligne of rotary knob, choose between sine and triangle using the waveform switch, and control the amount of signal from this harmonic going through the tremolo.
+For each harmonics, the user can fine tune (or detune) the phase with the first ligne of rotary knob, choose between sine and triangle waveform using the wave switch, and control the amount of signal from this harmonic going through the tremolo.

 The tremolo speed and depth are controlled by two rotary knobs